 March 1, 2017

-Internet access, skills and use,
+- improve sustainability: enable universal and affordable, full Internet access, skills and use,

-3) Assume responsibility: establish a means for compensation for digital disruptions.
+- assume responsibility: establish a means for compensation for digital disruptions.

 1. Building Resilience in the Digital Environment

 Building resilience means developing a digital environment that individuals and organisations can trust.
 No trust, no trade.
 To build trustworthiness in the digital products, services and infrastructures, personal data and privacy needs to be protected, the safety of the digital environment needs to be assured, and transparency needs to be provided to enable accountability of algorithmic decission-making.
 With this objective, the G20 members should: